JoshTG/polta/README.md

 - The rows represent the two kinds of data within the metastore.
 - The pipes represent `PoltaPipe` objects.
 - The rectangles represent `PoltaTable` objects.
-- The rectangles with wavy bottom sides represent directories in the ingestion zone.
+- The rectangles with wavy bottom sides represent directories in the metastore with various files.

 ![polta-diagram](assets/png/polta-data-flow-diagram.png)